Italian auxiliary ship Olterra: Second incursion

-After the death of Visintini, Lieutenant Ernesto Notari took charge of the Ursa Major unit onboard Olterra.
+After the death of Visintini, Lieutenant Ernesto Notari took charge of Ursa Major on board Olterra.
 Replacements of personnel and materials were also sent from Italy.
 Owing to the improvements in the boom defenses, the next missions were planned against transport and cargo ships in the anchorage area around the naval base.
-The end of the war in North Africa and the subsequent Allied landings on Sicily also made the attacks on logistic ships a priority.
-In May 1943, Commander Borghese, of Scirè, was appointed commander of the Decima.
-The night of the 8th was chosen for the next assault, taking advantage of the bad weather and the phase of the moon.
+The end of the war in North Africa and the subsequent Allied landings on Sicily also made the attacks on merchant ships a priority.
+In May 1943, Commander Junio Valerio Borghese, of Scirè, was appointed commander of the Decima.
+On the night of the 8/9 May was chosen for the next assault, taking advantage of the bad weather and the phase of the moon.

 Lieutenant Notari, along with his second, Petty Officer Ario Lazzari, was the head of another three-torpedo wave heading for Gibraltar.
-The second human torpedo was manned by Lieutenant Tadini and Petty Officer Mattera, and the third by Second Lieutenant Cella and Petty Officer Montalenti.
-In order to divert any British suspicion from Olterra, the selected targets were merchant ships at anchor in the farthest point from Algeciras.
+The second human torpedo was manned by Lieutenant Tadini and Petty Officer Mattera and the third by Second Lieutenant Cella and Petty Officer Montalenti.
+To divert any British suspicion from Olterra, the targets were merchant ships at anchor in the farthest point from Algeciras.
 The gale that was raging at the time hampered the mission, because the current forced them to dive around the targets before they could attach the limpet mines to the hulls.
 At dawn, all the Italian craft reached their mother ship safely.

-They had mined three vessels, the American Liberty ship Pat Harrison (7,000 GRT), and the British freighters Mahsud (7,500 GRT) and Camerata (4,875 GRT).
-When the charges exploded, the American transport was heavily damaged and became a total loss.
-One American sailor was killed by the blast.
-Mahsud rested on the bay's bottom with much of the ship still above the water line, while Camerata sank outright.
+They had mined the American Liberty ship Pat Harrison (7,000 GRT) and the British freighters Mahsud (7,500 GRT) and Camerata (4,875 GRT).
+When the charges exploded, the American transport was severely damaged and became a total loss and an American sailor was killed by the blast.
+Mahsud rested on the bottom with much of the ship still above the water line, while Camerata was sunk.
 To mislead the British into thinking of combat swimmers instead of manned torpedoes, members of the Italian secret service scattered diving equipment along the shore.
 The second attempt from Olterra had been a stunning success.